 The next common activity for Cytotechnologists is to process the information they've gathered.
 This involves analyzing every sample, processing the different tests they've conducted, and then use that information to solve the problems or questions that they might be facing.
 Processing the information is essential to making effective decisions.

 • Work With Other Healthcare Professionals

 The next common activity that Cytotechnologists have each day is to work with other healthcare professionals.
-A Cytotechnologist's job is to make sure that they work closely with other healthcare professionals to effectively treat and care for patients.
-Cytotechnologists have to grown acustomed to working with different personalities and communicatino methods for each healthcare professional that they interact with, because each professional is different in the healthcare industry.
+A Cytotechnologist job is to make sure that they work closely with other healthcare professionals to effectively treat and care for patients.
+Cytotechnologists have to grown accustomed to working with different personalities and communication methods for each healthcare professional that they interact with, because each professional is different in the healthcare industry.